“A Photo Tour Back Home”

 In late August, I felt called to visit my hometown.
 The place I grew up.
-Just north of North Philly, the first exit off of Broad Street into Montgomery County, and just a few minutes on ojerkroad (Old York Road- tough to say fast), Elkins Park, Cheltenham Township.
-Think Dicky, Cosby, Sagat – quite a line-up.
+Just north of North Philly, the first exit off of Broad Street into Montgomery County, and just a few minutes on ojerkroad (Old York Road), Elkins Park, Cheltenham Township.
+Think Dicky, Cosby, Saget – quite a line-up.
 In fact, Dicky went to my high school and Cosby was tried at the same courthouse where I got community service for underage drinking.
 Haha.

 Maybe it was the summer evening smells, sounds and laze.
 Maybe it was my impending 40th creeping up.
 Or maybe it was the year marker of my mom’s passing, that had me back here, traipsing around with my camera and my gal-pal-soulmate, Sam.
 Either way, this photo tour had me reminiscing.

 What I love about Cheltenham is its diversity and liberal lean.
-When you grow up around the cultural acceptance and an appreciation, if not celebration, of a variety of ethnicities and affiliations, you feel more comfortable in the human race.
-It's more fun, and you realize, we’re all quite similar, just wearing different make-up.
+When you grow up around the cultural acceptance and an appreciation, if not celebration, of a variety of ethnicities and affiliations, you feel more comfortable in this game.
+It's more fun, and you realize, we’re all quite similar, just wearing different outfits.

 Pictured: